inarizushi/fungus-site/docs/glossary/glossary.md

 <!-- ******************************* -->
 ## Parallax Sprite
-The use of 2D sprites, moving at different speeds, to give the impression of 3D movement (where sprites for objects meant to be furterh away from the user move more slowly than objects closer to the game object.
+The use of 2D sprites, moving at different speeds, to give the impression of 3D movement (where sprites for objects meant to be further away from the user move more slowly than objects closer to the game object.

 <!-- ******************************* -->
 ## Platform build